 - An official transcript from the FSMB in a sealed envelope

-For a Change of Program Application what is considered "previous training" for questions 5A & 5C?
+For a Change of Program Application what is considered "previous training" for question 7?

 FORM B – Does my Medical School send this in as soon as I have completed school or wait until after I have graduated?

-FORM B cannot be submitted until after you have completed all requirements for graduated from Medical School.
+FORM B cannot be submitted until after you have completed all requirements for Medical School.

 How can I check the status of my license application?